Darius Jennings

-Darius Lamar Jennings (born June 28, 1992) is an American former professional football wide receiver and return specialist.
-He played college football for the Virginia Cavaliers and was signed by the Cleveland Browns of the National Football League (NFL) as an undrafted free agent.
+Darius Lamar Jennings (born June 28, 1992) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Virginia Cavaliers and signed with Cleveland Browns as an undrafted free agent in 2015.
 Jennings was also a member of the Chicago Bears, New York Jets, Tennessee Titans, Los Angeles Chargers, and Detroit Lions.

 Early life

-Darius Lamar Jennings was born to Lawrence and Dana Jennings on June 28, 1992, in Baltimore, Maryland.
-He attended and played high school football at The Gilman School while also lettering in basketball and track.
+Darius Lamar Jennings was born on June 28, 1992, to Lawrence and Dana Jennings, in Baltimore, Maryland.
+He attended and played high school football at the Gilman School while also lettering in basketball and track.

 College career

 Jennings finished his collegiate career with 133 receptions for 1,667 yards and 11 touchdowns in 49 games and 28 starts.
 He ranked #1 all-time in kick return yards with 1,839.